jeromeetienne/jsinside.com/videos/2014-04-12-10-28-getting-started-with-javascript/slides/slides.md

 * If I don't wanna eat, I stay where I am.
 * If I want to eat, I go to the fridge.
-* You do something or not, depending on a condition
+* You do something or not, depending on a condition.

 Simple Enough